matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 guests in our events, they tell us how special our group is.
 How friendly, supportive and loving.

-<strong>Anne:</strong> At the events you organise, you manage to connect an
-incredible number of people and inspire them for the good cause.
+**Anne:** At the events you organise, you manage to connect an incredible number of people and inspire them for the good cause.
 Have you always been a communicative person?

-<strong>Inbar:</strong> Pretty much all my life, yes.
-I was a teacher, and I am
-a tour guide.
+**Inbar:** Pretty much all my life, yes.
+I was a teacher, and I am a tour guide.
 I always worked with people and I love them very much.
 Also, I am like an organisational wizard - super meticulous and sometimes excessively detail-oriented!
 I guess it is the perfect combination for a successful group!

 ### "This amazing people always have my back"